MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 <details><summary>Open Answer</summary>
   Valid question.
 No, we are not selling your data. Σ(ﾟ口ﾟ;)// Unbelievable in this day and age, we know.
 To clarify motives, yea, we absolutely want to make money doing this.
 We hope to provide the best privacy suite available, while putting a smile on our family's face every single day and taking care of them.
 This requires earning funds.
 We wholeheartedly believe this can be done with integrity and standing by the core values of the project.
 What we stand to gain is starting something that may become more, something that is giving value to the community, and in the process earning back a value that helps us take care of our loved ones.

 Moon : I don't think my motives stray too far from the average dream. ( I start to trail off here...)
 In retrospect, I have always missed the days of buying tech and owning it fully.
 I remember discovering limewire on my sister's pc and it blew my mind.
 Not only that, I think homebrew is amazing.
-I loved modding my psp growing up, I loved jailbreaking an iPhone for the first time.
+I loved modding my psp growing up, I loved jailbreaking an ipod* for the first time.
 Taking apart my pc expecting it to somehow get faster from a sketchy cleaning that ended up "bricking" it devastated me.
-Bringing it back to life years later, was a eureka moment of happiness.
+Bringing it back to life years later, was a eureka moment of happiness (shorted by a screw most likely as all i did was rebuilt it).
 Learning the intricacies of tech has always excited me.
 Although I didn't have much money growing up to get the latest and experience it all, tech was still my best friend, most of the time my only friend and not even in a negative light.
 Free software helped me get every last drop of enjoyment out of what I did have, as a kid and even now.
 I love all of the free software I use that adds to my quality of life, software I would otherwise be unable to use if it costed $$$.
 All of the prebuilt custom firmwares, private servers for games, the whole OSS scene, down to the amazing virtual machines I used to farm my mmos in.
 Even now as an adult, vms are an invaluable tool for work.
 I just want to provide something good.
 I want to earn, not extract.
 I believe in owning something you pay for, this meaning you can do whatever you want with it.
 Despite Moonala being free, you are paying with your attention by using it, helping the userbase grow and in turn opening up pathways for partnerships that help us push further. <br><br>

   You can test for yourself by wiresharking Moonala, pi-holing, dns logging, etc. I haven't done a packet capture yet but its in the plans when I get more devices.
 If you get a chance too before me, I would like to hear the results!
 There is a guide here : https://stackoverflow.com/questions/9555403/capturing-mobile-phone-traffic-on-wireshark.
 I will move away from webkit/webview on the android version if it ever comes a day that telemetry cannot be disabled in it.
 I strongly disagree with undisclosed telemetry and tracking.
 I dislike it if left on by default, even when given the option to turn it off.
 If its on by default, what was the point?! sheeeeeeeshshshsshheyehsh.
-Like, is that where creativity comes from? sad biz?
 Bad biscuits make the baker broke, bro!
+Its supposedly all for the greater good but like, is that where creativity comes from? sad biz?
 Anyways...
 If its off by default and just a supportive option, I can be sane and understand the purpose.
 It can be impossible to understand the issue at times without some sort of log.
 The source is currently only being opened for certain parts of the browser, once funding and a foundation to keep development going for many years to come is established, the move to 100% open source will begin. </details>

 Don't care for the backstory and just want the legal jargon?
 We have no interest in your data and we make the legally liable claim that there is no data transmitted too us in the privacy policy on Moonala.com.
 We don't plan on switching up and making micro abuse edits to the policy over time neither.
 The policy on your data is simple.
 Moonala got none.